 CDR embraces the Academy of Nutrition and Dietetics' Standards of Professional Practice, which hold the individual professional responsible for continuing competence.
 The Code of Ethics for the Profession of Dietetics, which applies to all registered dietitian nutritionists (RDNs), registered dietitians (RDs), nutrition and dietetics technicians, registered (NDTRs), and dietetic technicians, registered (DTRs), also imposes an on-going obligation on these practitioners to maintain competence by increasing their professional knowledge and skills.
-The Code of Ethics specifically states that,

-"[t]he dietetics practitioner assumes a life-long responsibility for personal competence in practice, consistent with accepted professional standards, continually striving to increase professional knowledge and skills and to apply them in practice."
-RDNs, RDs, NDTRs, and DTRs not complying with the Code of Ethics are subject to disciplinary actions, including censure, probation, suspension of registration, and revocation of credential (http://www.eatright.org/CODEOFETHICS/).
+The Code of Ethics specifically states that, "[t]he dietetics practitioner assumes a lifelong responsibility for personal competence in practice, consistent with accepted professional standards, continually striving to increase professional knowledge and skills and to apply them in practice."
+RDNs, RDs, NDTRs, and DTRs not complying with the Code of Ethics are subject to disciplinary actions, including censure, probation, suspension of registration, and revocation of credential (eatrightpro.org/resources/career/codeof-ethics).

 To enhance accountability and assist practitioners with achieving their goals, CDR will employ a periodic audit process whereby it will randomly select practitioners and will require those individuals to submit their CPE documentation.
 Only practitioners who are audited will be required to submit CPE documentation.
-Specific "Required Documentation" is outlined in the CPE Activities (pages 16-27) under each activity type.
+Specific "Audit Documentation To Retain" is outlined for each different activity type in the CPE Activities section of the guide (pages 16-27).